dima-iholkin/PourOverPotato/README.md

 # <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/4/49/Flag_of_Ukraine.svg/1920px-Flag_of_Ukraine.svg.png" width="32" alt="Ukrainian flag"> PourOverPotato app

 How do you keep notes on your pour over recipes?
-This app makes it easy to organize your recipes.
-I'm using this app daily and actively improving and maintaining it.

 [Open the app](https://dima-iholkin.github.io/PourOverPotato/)

+This app is used daily.
+I'm maintaining and improving it when I can.

 ## Screenshots